-In September 2005 the HRDA submitted the negotiated invitation to tender to Cedefop in order to become the National Coordinator of the Training of Trainers Network (TTnet) in Cyprus.
+In November 2006 the HRDA, as the National Coordinator of Training of Trainers Network (TTnet) Cyprus, organised the Launching Conference of the Network.
+The Conference was held in Nicosia in the presence of the Coordinator of TTnet / Cedefop and representatives of other National Networks.
 TTnet is a network of national networks that allows key players and decision-makers in the field of training of teachers and trainers to share practices, knowledge and expertise on key issues in the training and professional development of vocational teachers and trainers.
 TTnet operates at three levels of activities, the national level, the transnational level and the community level.
+The four priority themes that have been set by the National Network are as follows: